Dumboiroy/tp/docs/UserGuide.md

 > * `NAME` is case-sensitive.

 Example:
-* You have a person named `Alex Yeoh` in HeartLink. <br>
+* You have a client named `Alex Yeoh` in HeartLink. <br>
   By executing `delete Alex Yeoh`, `Alex Yeoh` will be removed from HeartLink.

 #### Expected output:
 ```
 Deleted Person: NAME; Phone: PHONE; Email: EMAIL; Address: ADDRESS; Tags: [TAGS]; Rank: RANK
 ```
-where the contact is deleted from HeartLink
+where the client is deleted from HeartLink

 The image below shows how it should look like when you execute the command: `delete John Doe`